cabhijith/Fake-News/README.md

 I consistently got an accuracy of over 98% as compared to the original accuracy of  91.7% by George McIntire

-<b> Currently trying to host it as a website and provide a real service
+<b> Currently trying to host it as a website and provide a real service</b>

 Have more ideas?
 Contace me ASAP